Stockholm university

 We usually advertise the open positions on the Stockholm University webpage.
 Motivated bachelors, masters (local and Erasmus funded) project students, and postdoctoral candidates (with external fundings) are always encouraged to join our SusChemRes team at Stockholm University.
 Please feel free to send an email with your CV and interest to biswanath.das@su.se

-The SusChemRes group is also collaborating with:
+The SusChemRes group is also collaborating other international groups in Italy, Australia, and India:

 (i) Prof. Ivan Rivalta (Università di Bologna, Italy)

-(iv) Assoc.
+(ii) Assoc.
 Prof. Priyank Kumar (School of Chemical Engineering, UNSW-Sydney, Australia).

 Ongoing and previous teaching/supervision responsibilities: